 Q: Can you tell us about your research?

 MS: I work in an oxygen-sensing group under the supervision of Professor Peter Ratcliffe, and Dr Norma Masson.
 The group was centrally involved in the discovery and elucidation of the oxygen sensing response that regulates cellular and systemic response to hypoxia.
 So, one of the crucial response to hypoxia is regulating numerous genes, and the hypoxia-inducible factor, which is also known as HIF, they are the key mediators of this complex process.
 So, HIF are transcription factors that bind to DNA.
 So my project aims to dissect the HIF - DNA bonding, and the genome-wide response to hypoxia.
 So the technique I'm using is the chromatin immunoprecipitation of HIF subunits coupled to next-generation sequencing.
 By using this technique, I am able to characterise and dissect the HIF bonding across the genome.

 Q: What made you interested in your particular field of research?

 MS: Hypoxia is an important factor involved in many major human diseases, including cancer.
-It has long been recognised that a solid tumour contain regions of profound hypoxic and Hypoxia is often associated with adverse prognosis.
-In keeping with this observations, many studies report that there's an activating of HIF pathways in this process.
+It has long been recognised that a solid tumour contains regions of profound hypoxic and Hypoxia is often associated with adverse prognosis.
+In keeping with these observations, many studies report that there's an activating of HIF pathways in this process.
 So, a central question to be answered is the role played by the activating of HIF pathways in cancer, and how it relates to the malignant phenotype of the tumour, so that's why I think my research is interesting.

 Q: Why did you apply to Oxford?